 This interview arose from one of those serendipitous moments.
 I had been liking all Lita’s posts on FB about her new picture book FLIGHT SCHOOL for several weeks and had been thinking that I must see if she would like to be interviewed.
 She contacted me first to see if I would like to review the book, which I of course jumped at (see this Friday’s Perfect Picture Book) and she agreed to the interview.

 [JM] Illustrator or author/illustrator?
 If the latter, do you begin with words or pictures?

-[JM] What’s your nationality and how has this influenced your work?
+[JM] Where are you from and how has that and/or where you have lived/visited influenced your work?

 [JM] Tell us a little of your beginnings and journey as an artist.